-Wood Work is the Building Centre's new online lunch-time talks series, featuring international designers and their wood inspired projects.
+Wood Work is the Building Centre's online lunch-time talks series featuring international designers and their wood inspired projects, supported by the Timber Trade Federation and Wood for Good.

 The second project of the series is GotlandsHem's new low carbon and low impact HQ in Sweden.
-The project will be presented by Kirsten Haggart, senior associate at Waugh Thistleton Architects and lead project architect.
+The project is presented by Kirsten Haggart, senior associate at Waugh Thistleton Architects and lead project architect.

 About GotlandsHem HQ